PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

 .. figure:: _static/BasicsAndPrimer_Rumelhart_Network.svg
    :width: 75%

    **Rumelhart Semantic Network.**  Items in orange are learning components implemented by the calls to ``add_backpropagation_pathway``; diamonds represent MappingProjections, shown as nodes so that the `LearningProjections` to them can be shown.

 ..
-ADD REFERENCE TO Rumelhart Semantic Network Model once implemented
+XXX ADD REFERENCE TO Rumelhart Semantic Network Model once implemented

 Given the number of learning components, training the model above using standard PsyNeuLink components can take a considerable amount of time.
 However, the same Composition can be implemented using the `AutodiffComposition`, by